 The pilot valves main function is to operate larger valves from a remote location requiring less force.

 Pilot valves control a reduced flow feed while sending it to another valve, that typically controls a high pressure/high flow feed.
-Furthermore pilot valves are useful because they allow a small and easily operated feed to control a much higher pressure/higher flow feed.
+Furthermore, pilot valves are useful because they allow a small and easily operated feed to control a much higher pressure/higher flow feed.
 Consequently enabling ease of use that would otherwise require a much larger force to operate.
 This is also useful when a solenoid is used to operate the high pressure/high flow valve.
-Finally the valve is made up of sections, each of which contains two 3-way pressure reducing signal ports.
+Finally, the valve is made up of sections, each of which contains two 3-way pressure reducing signal ports.
 In addition up to 6 sections can be stacked into the same valve to give a total of 12 signal ports.
-The cast-iron valve housing and a hardened, precision-ground steel reducer-valve spool ensures a long service life with minimal internal leaks.
-Finally special low-friction seals give effective protection against external leakage as well.
+The cast-iron valve housing and a hardened, precision-ground steel reducer-valve spool ensure a long service life with minimal internal leaks.
+Finally, special low-friction seals give effective protection against external leakage as well.

 Pilot Valves Essential Characteristics

 - Small dimensions enable simple, compact installation.